Advanced Topics

 # nix-store --generate-binary-cache-key example-nix-cache-1 /etc/nix/key.private /etc/nix/key.public# cat /etc/nix/key.publicexample-nix-cache-1:1/cKDz3QCCOmwcztD2eV6Coggp6rqc9DGjWv7C0G+rM=

-Then, add the public key and the cache URL to your nix.conf
+Then, add the public key and the cache URL to your nix.conf's

 varlistentry_title and